susannamau/FLAntaStiKapp/README.md

 ## Installation

 Clone the repository to your local machine and navigate to the app directory.
+Install the libraries in `requirements.txt`.
 When running `run.py`, by default the application will we available at `http://127.0.0.1:5000/`.

 ## Structure of My FLAntaStiKapp